North American Soccer League (2011–2017): Dispute with USSF and legal action

 On September 19, 2017, NASL filed suit against U.S. Soccer citing antitrust violations related to the change of sanctioning criteria.
 The decision to pursue the lawsuit was not unanimous among NASL clubs.
 FC Edmonton was not involved in the lawsuit, having "found out about the lawsuit over the telephone"; and North Carolina FC did not support the lawsuit.
 The U.S. District Court for the Eastern District of New York ruled against the NASL's motion for a preliminary injunction on November 4, 2017, and the U.S. Court of Appeals for the Second Circuit denied an appeal February 23, 2018.

 Following the District Court ruling, the NASL announced it would move to the "international calendar", playing from August through June.
 The announcement was met with skepticism, with commentators pointing out the difficulty in playing a winter schedule in northern markets such as New York or Indiana.
 Others characterized it as a desperation move, suggesting the change had more to do with the NASL not being able to field enough teams to play its regular spring schedule and that the league had not worked through the "logistical nightmare" of such a schedule change.

 On February 27, 2018, the league announced that the 2018 season had been canceled in the wake of the court ruling.
 They were looking for ways to return in 2020.
 At that time, the New York Cosmos, Miami FC and Jacksonville Armada, chose to participate in the National Premier Soccer League for the 2018 season while the NASL's future was being determined.
 FC Edmonton briefly stopped operations before joining the newly formed Canadian Premier League in advance of the 2019 inaugural season, while San Diego 1904 FC left the league and tried unsuccessfully to join the USL.

+On February 3, 2025, the jury unanimously ruled against the NASL, ending the lawsuit.